Arkansas Sues Family Dollar After More Than 1,000 Rodents Found In Distribution Facility

 Private lawsuits in several other states have been filed on behalf of customers following the infestations,

-State and Federal inspections show Family Dollar had known of the rodent infestation at its facility since at least January 2020, according to the lawsuit.
+State and Federal inspections Family Dollar had known of the rodent infestation at its facility since at least January 2020, according to the lawsuit.

 Arkansas’ lawsuit seeks up to $10,000 for each product that was distributed over the past two years by the facility to Arkansas consumers that were affected by the infestation under the state’s deceptive trade practices act.